-Amy has served as a Vice President of the New York Women's Bar Association and has co-managed their continuing legal education programs for several years.
+Amy has served as vice president of the New York Women’s Bar Association and co-manages its continuing legal education programs.
 She also teaches CLE programs for Lawline.
-In addition, Amy is also a member of the American Bar Association and the International Trademark Association (INTA) and is on the Board of Directors of Savvy Ladies, a non-profit whose mission is to educate women to be financially savvy.
-Amy also was a speaker at and served on the Advisory Board for TedxTimesSquare.
+In addition, Amy belongs to the American Bar Association and the International Trademark Association (INTA) and is on the board of directors of Savvy Ladies, a nonprofit whose mission is to educate women to be financially savvy.
+Amy previously was a speaker at TedxTimesSquare and served on its advisory board.